Bhadrachala Ramadasu: Career

 In 1650, Gopanna traveled to Hyderabad to meet his maternal uncles, who were at that time working in the tax department of Golconda Sultanate under the minister Mirza Mohammed Sayyad.
 They persuaded the minister to give a job to their nephew Gopanna.
-Mirza Mohammed Sayyad appointed Gopanna in tax collection department in Bhadrachalam, where the temple dedicated to Rama already existed.
+Mirza Mohammed Sayyad appointed Gopanna in the tax collection department in Bhadrachalam, where the temple dedicated to Rama already existed.

 A different version of his career is found in Ramadasu Charitra, a hagiographic Telugu text.
 It states that sometime after 1672, Ramadasu in his early 50s, was appointed as the tahsildar (tax collector) of 'Palvoncha Paragana' by Akkanna, his uncle, who was then a minister and the administrative head in the court of Qutub Shahi Sultan Abul Hassan Tana Shah.

 There are contradictory stories about his life after he became the tehsildar and led the tax collection activities at Bhadrachalam.
 All these stories share a common theme – he collecting Jizya religious tax from Hindus in Bhadrachalam area, he reconstructing or building anew the famed large Rama temple of Bhadrachalam, partly with donations and partly with tax he had collected for the Golconda Sultanate, his arrest on charges of fraud and misuse of the taxes, he spending 14 years in solitary confinement in Golconda prison where he composed poems for the Lord Rama, his release and return to Bhadrachalam.
 In some version, god Rama and his brother Lakshmana reappear on earth and pay the ransom demanded by Golconda Sultanate for his release.
 In other versions, the Sultan under attack from Aurangzeb forces and facing imminent collapse, opens a new trial, finds him innocent and acquits him.
 The varying accounts are found in the records of the Dutch East India company, the temple's hagiography, and the regional Telugu oral traditions.